-What will happen?
-After these people are given life, they will be given an opportunity to learn about God’s Word.
+After these people are given physical life, they will be given an opportunity to learn about God’s Word.
 We read, “And books were opened” (Revelation 20:12).
 The books (Greek biblion) refer to the books of the Bible.
 Those who were blinded to God’s truth before (Mark 4:11-12; Revelation 12:9) will then have the Bible opened to them—so they can truly understand it!

 Revelation 20:12 then goes on to say, “Another book was opened, which is the Book of Life.”
 This represents the opportunity for eternal life being opened to all these people.
-This will be accomplished by God offering His Holy Spirit to billions of people (Ezekiel 37:14).
+This will be accomplished by God offering His Holy Spirit to billions of people during that period of time (Ezekiel 37:14).

 All of these people, the billions upon billions of them, will finally be able to understand the Bible, know and believe and obey Jesus Christ and have the opportunity to live forever.

 How long will the day of judgment last?

 We don’t know exactly, but we do know it won’t be just a 24-hour day.
 In this context, “day” refers to a period of time, or an era.
 The “day” of judgment will be a period that will provide enough time for people to learn about God’s Word, repent of their sins, be given God’s Spirit and live their lives in accordance with God’s teaching.

 Some have speculated, based on Isaiah 65:20, that this could be about 100 years.
 The length of time isn’t certain, but we do know God will give plenty of time for these billions of people to “bear fruits worthy of repentance” (Matthew 3:8).